syeddanish41/wAlnut/README.md

    object A and object B are more similar.
 This information is used to form manifolds aka invariant representations of the objects.
    - Supportive:
-     + A baby has to learn this way before it understands speech.
+     + A baby has to learn this way for the first year of life before it understands speech.
    - Not supportive:
    - Conclusion: Yes, specific enough to make learning feasible and general enough for large class of problems.